 - Replace single pane windows with energy efficient double pane windows mounted in non-conducting window frames.

-- Replace water heater, when needed, with an energy efficient model.
+- Replace an aging furnace with an efficient model.

 - Open windows at night to bring in cool night air and close them during the day.